otobongfp/otobongfp/README.md

 ---

-## ⚙️ I'm currently working on
+## ⚙️ I'm currently...

-- Building tools and products to address real-world problems.
+- Building products that address real-world problems.
+- Building tools and platforms that enable people/organizations scale their work.

 ---